 0. The UE can be in CM-CONNECTED or CM-IDLE or CM-CONNECTED with RRC Inactive state.

-1. The UE context including MUSIM Assistance Information with Paging Filtering Rules is provided to the RAN after the UE performs Registration or Service Request procedure as described in steps 1~3 in clause 6.X.3.1.
+1. The UE context including MUSIM Assistance Information with Paging Filtering Rules is provided to the RAN after the UE performs Registration Request procedure as described in steps 1~3 in clause 6.10.3.1.

+2. The UE indicates Leaving to the network.
+If the UE has not provided updated Paging Filtering Rules to the network, the UE includes updated Paging Filtering Rules during the procedure.

+NOTE: UE Leaving procedure depends on the KI#3 conclusion.

-2. Assume that the UE is in RRC_Inactive state.
+3. Assume that the UE is in RRC_Inactive state.